 In this Apostle Islands Packing Guide, I am going to give you all of the information that you need to pack for a fun and safe trip to Northwest Wisconsin.
 In this guide, you will find a list of the essential gear that you absolutely must bring to the islands, a list of gear that I would recommend to anyone who is thinking about camping out in the islands, and a list of photography and video gear that I like to bring when I visit.

-If you are reading this guide, the chances are that you have already read my Apostle Islands Visitor Guide.
+If you are reading this Apostle Islands Packing Guide, the chances are that you have already read my visitor guide for the Apostle Islands.
 If you haven’t, I would definitely recommend checking it out for some great information on the top things to do in the area, my recommendations on where to stay and where to eat, and other important information like what times of the year it is best to visit.

-NOTE:This post contains references to products on my Amazon Store site.
+NOTE:This Apostle Islands Packing Guide contains references to products on my Amazon Store site.
 I may receive a commission when you purchase these products from my store, though at no additional cost to you.
 I hand-pick and recommend only the products that I am either familiar with or comfortable recommending.

 When visiting the Apostle Islands, there is just some gear that is so important that you really shouldn’t visit without it.
 Whether it be for safety, comfort, or just convenience, these are pieces of gear that I always have with me when I make a trip to the Apostle Islands.
-I have listed those pieces of gear below for you to review in my Apostle Islands Packing Guide below.
+I have listed those pieces of gear for you to review in my Apostle Islands Packing Guide below.

 Having a good wicking T-Shirt with you when you visit the Apostle Islands is important, especially if you are going to be doing some hiking or getting out on a kayak.
 A wicking T-Shirt will wick away moisture so that you don’t feel cold when you get wet from sweat or from the water when kayaking.